Rafnuss/GeoPressureTemplate/README.md

 ```
 </details>

-## Where to start ?
+## Where to start? :bulb:

 ### Create your project

-- Create your project repo by clicking on "[Use this template](https://github.com/Rafnuss/GeoPressureTemplate/generate)" button on the github page.
+- Create your project repo by clicking on "[Use this template](https://github.com/Rafnuss/GeoPressureTemplate/generate)" button on the Github page.
-- Choose a project name (`my_tracking_study_name`) which is specific to your research.
+- Choose a project name (`my_tracking_study_name`) specific to your research.
 Note that `my_tracking_study_name`  will become the name of your folder on your computer too.
 Add a description of your study.
-- Done!
+- Done! :tada:

-### Make yourself at home
+### Make yourself at home :house:

 - Rename `GeoPressureTemplate.Rproj` to `my_tracking_study_name.Rproj`.
 - Edit the `DESCRIPTION` file (see https://r-pkgs.org/description.html for details)
-- Delete the content of `README.md` and start writing your research objective, describe our basic data, method etc...
+- Delete the content of `README.md` and start writing your research objectives, describing your basic data, method etc.
-- Delete the content `data/` (but keep the directory tree).
+- Delete the content of `data/` (but keep the directory tree).
 Put your PAM data in `data/0_PAM/` in a folder with the GDL_ID code (e.g. `data/0_PAM/18LX/`)
-- Write the information you already have about your track in the `gdl_setting.xlsx` spreadsheet.
-You can add new columns based on your bird equiped.
+- Enter the information you already have about your track in the `gdl_setting.xlsx` spreadsheet.
+You can add new columns if needed.

-## Start analysing the data
+## Start analysing the data :chart_with_upwards_trend:

-Now that you are set-up, it's time to start the serious work.
-Follow the order of the `.R` code in the `analysis/` folder.
-They follow the same order than the vignettes (but with different enumeration).
+Now that you are set-up, it's time to start the serious work. :grimacing: Follow the order of the `.R` code in the `analysis/` folder.
+They follow the same order as the vignettes (but with different numerotation).

 |  GeoPressureTemplate analysis |  GeoPressureR vignettes  |
 |---|---|